Rego Draz by Jaydeewis

 Appearance and Character

 Rego was said to be corrupt, stealing from the king, charges which he denied, stating he himself was wealthier than the king was.
 He showed off his wealth by wearing silken robes, ruby rings, and using a gilded palanquin.
 By 59 AC, Rego had grown quite stout, and had taken to moving between his manse and the Red Keep in an ornate gilded palanquin.

 Rego started out with nothing, but rose to become the richest man in Pentos.
 However, due to his low birth he was largely shunned by the other wealthy Pentoshi and denied a seat on the city's council of magisters.
 Because he had enough of the scorn of the other Pentoshi, in 50 AC Rego was glad to accept the offer of the Westerosi King Jaehaerys I Targaryen to come to King's Landing and become the new master of coin on the king's small council.
 Rego moved to King's Landing with his family and fortune, and was granted the title of lord by Jaehaerys.
 As he was a lord without lands, castle or sworn men, some wit japed he was the Lord of Air, which amused Rego.

 Rego excelled as master of coin and was one of the key men responsible for rebuilding the realm's economy after the wars of King Maegor I Targaryen had left the crown severely in debt.
 He reached out to the Iron Bank of Braavos, and its rivals in Tyrosh and Myr, arranging three substantial loans.
 With these loans, the construction of the Dragonpit could finally continue.
-Together with King Jaehaerys Rego abolished the deeply unpopular trade taxes of Lord Edwell Celtigar, who had been the previous master of coin appointed.
+Together with King Jaehaerys, Rego abolished the deeply unpopular trade taxes of Lord Edwell Celtigar, who had been the previous master of coin appointed.
 In their place, they instituted a series of luxury taxes on expensive foreign imports, as well as on castle crenellations.